CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

      86.5 GB * 365 days = 31,572.5 GB  = 31.5 TB

+### 1.8 Annual simulation local storage cost estimate

-Cost for annual simulation assuming it takes 5 days to complete the annual simulation.
+Assuming it takes 5 days to complete the annual simulation, and after the annual simulation is completed, the data is moved to archive storage.

      31,572.5 GB x 0.00019178 USD per hour x 24 hours x 5 days = $726.5 USD